x2dat/x2dat/README.md

   </a>
 </p>

-I'm a frontend-focused developer passionate about building clean, glassmorphic, and high-performance developer tools that live in the browser.
+I'm a frontend-focused developer passionate about building clean, aesthetic, and high-performance developer tools that live in the browser.

 ---